kk7ds/pynx584/README.rst

  # max_zone is the highest numbered zone you have populated
  max_zone = 5

  # Disable zone name updates from NX8 system.
-If your system don't set zone
+If your system doesn't set zone
  # names and you prefer define them through pynx584, set this value to False.
  # Defaults to True
  # zone_name_update = False